 Adding accessories to a room is a great way to introduce your own personality to the space.
 Think of them as the little finishing touches that make your home feel lived-in.
-Vases, framed quotes, coffee table books on your hobbies, handmade items such as cushions, and those family photos we’ve already covered are all great examples of accessories that you can use to tell your story.
+Vases, framed quotes, coffee table books on your hobbies, favourite novels, handmade items such as cushions, and those family photos we’ve already covered are all great examples of accessories that you can use to tell your story.

 Display your treasures